Environment of Indonesia: Climate Change

-Climate change is having and will have further serious impact in the form of rising sea levels.
-As Indonesia is the world’s largest archipelago state, at current rates, rising sea levels will result in 42 million Indonesian households over 2000 islands being at risk of submersion by the middle of this century.
+Climate change is having, and will continue to have, a serious impact in the form of rising sea levels.
+As Indonesia is the world’s largest archipelago state, at current rates, rising sea levels will leave 42 million Indonesian households in over 2000 islands at risk of submersion by the middle of this century.
 Over 60% of Indonesia’s population live in low-lying coastal areas, including Jakarta, which is particularly at risk, as 40% of the city is below sea-level and is rapidly subsiding, putting a huge number of people at risk of displacement.